David Fulcher

-David Dwayne Fulcher (born September 28, 1964) is a former American football safety who played for the Cincinnati Bengals and Los Angeles Raiders of the National Football League (NFL).
-His second cousin's son is former Denver Broncos safety Su'a Cravens.
+David Dwayne Fulcher (born September 28, 1964) is an American former professional football player who was a safety for the Cincinnati Bengals and Los Angeles Raiders of the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+He was inducted into the College Football Hall of Fame in 2021.

 College career

 After graduating from John C. Fremont Senior High School in Los Angeles, Fulcher played college football at Arizona State University.
 While playing for the Sun Devils, Fulcher was known for his cover skills and punishing tackles.
 He earned the nickname "Fo-Rock" after tackling an opposing wide receiver in a game against New Mexico State University.
 "The guy laid there for a while, then got up and was dizzy.
 Then he said 'Man, I feel like I ran into a rock,'" Fulcher explained.
 "My teammates started calling me 'Rock'.
 A lot of people, when they pronounce my last name, say 'Fo-cher.
 So I just put the 'Fo' in front of Rock."